OpenTreeOfLife/reference-taxonomy/doc/method/results-discussion.md

 * number tips, synonyms, homonyms (about 13,000) [TBD: Get metrics for OTT 2.10]
     * could classify the homonyms?  by rank, proximity, etc.  and compare to GBIF / NCBI
+    * homonyms vs hemihomonyms?
 * number of inter-source conflicts (1167)
+* effectiveness of various alignment and separation heuristics
+   * do certain heuristics work better / worse for different types of problems?
+   * since the process runs through a set of heuristics until it finds a solution or gives up, can we say anything about the number of heuristics required across source / union node combinations (or the number of unresolved ambiguities)? i.e. 70% of combinations solved with 1st heuristic, 20% with second heuristic, etc?
+* number of manual operations required (i.e. modifications to the generic assembly process)

 (example of a conflict: Zygomycota (if:90405) is not included because ... paraphyletic w.r.t.
 Hibbett 2007.  get proof?)